timabilov/irequest/README.md

 # iRequest
 Thinnest HTTP Client ***based on HttpURLConnection*** provides you - wraps all functionality in soft manner with fluent-like interface.

-This client abstracts you from all boilerplate that you write within native API i.e. Intended to use due to  DRY pain of native API  which many of us encounter's i think)
+This client abstracts you from all boilerplate that you write within native API i.e. Just it.

 **DO NOT** supports get requests with body  because of specification and etc.